visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 these four kinds of subset *in combination*.
 That is, a user can simultaneously control which domains, which materials and which groups VisIt should process in any given operation.
-However, manipulating subsets in combination works only for these four kinds of subsets.
+However, manipulating subsets in combination works only for these kinds of subsets.
 Other kinds of sub-setting, such as Enumerated subsets which are discussed next, are not as well integrated.

 Enumerated Subsets